Beginner to the wonderful world of Japanese sake? You don't want skip out on the basics of learning how to drink sake properly.

 As you may already know, it's common to drink sake both hot/warm and cold.

 In general, higher-end daiginjo and ginjo sake is meant to be enjoyed cold.
 The cooler temperature helps to bring out the complexities of the sake flavors.

-When you’re first starting out on your sake drinking experience, you should aim for a little variety.
-Since there’s a wide array of tastes and aromas to enjoy, you may find more pleasure in some of the various different types of sake more than others.
+When you're first starting out on your sake drinking experience, you should aim for variety.
+There's a wide array of tastes and aromas to enjoy.
+You may find more pleasure in some types of sake more than others.